 Black-Lemon’s art is inspired by her surroundings all the emotions that come from her love for nature, music and movement .
 Her painting style is best be described as eclectic which run the gamut from impressionism to abstract-expressionism, figurative and more.

-I've exhibited at various art venues and galleries and have been a featured solo artist in several exhibits.
-One of my most noteworthy creations is a permanent installation, commissioned by The Africana Institute at the Essex County College in Newark, New Jersey.
+In the past two decades, Carol has exhibited at various art venues and galleries and has also been a featured solo artist in several exhibits.
+Some of her most noteworthy creations is a permanent installation, commissioned by The Africana Institute at the Essex County College in Newark, New Jersey.
 Learn more Carol curated several exhibits, "Sharing our Stories", "Objet Trouve'" and co-curator of, "The Power of IV".

 Black-Lemon is an active community artist, volunteer and member of several artist organizations.
 She co-founder and facilitated of an artist discussion group, Creative Connection and the former Chair of the West Orange Arts Council .
 She is currently a member of the Florence Regional Arts Alliance and her focus these days is on creating a new series of works that speaks to her spirit.
 She hopes to bring creative and cultural awareness to her community by helping others to express their hidden creativity.